brurucy/micro-datalog/README.md

 # Micro Datalog

-Micro Datalog is a minimal datalog reasoner.
+Micro Datalog is a minimal **incremental** semi-positive datalog reasoner.
 It is primarily meant to be correct and easy to use.

-It compiles datalog rules into a sequence of relational algebra operations that are run with a four-instruction __select-project-join__ relational algebra interpreter.
+It compiles datalog rules into a sequence of relational algebra operations that are run incrementally with a four-instruction __select-project-join__ relational algebra interpreter.

+In essence, it is a hand-compiled pseudo [DBSP](https://github.com/brurucy/pydbsp) circuit.

 The following snippets showcase the engine in action:
 ```rust